Iraq's leader gains crucial ally, but his constituents are wary

 Outside a small coffee shop in the Shiite slum of Sadr City last week, men sat on rusted benches and slammed dominoes on the table as they argued about their nation's future.
 They looked over their shoulders hesitantly, worried that someone could be listening.

 "Maliki brought us security," said Jawad Kadhim Zayed.
-Now, he says, Maliki is taking it away.
-"Most of those Sadrists opposed the government and one of their conditions of this partnership was to release the criminals.
+Now, he said, Maliki is taking it away.
+"Most of those Sadrists opposed the government, and one of their conditions of this partnership was to release the criminals.
 We have killers here.
-They're releasing them and we know their faces."
+They're releasing them, and we know their faces."

 "Our vote has no value.
-We gave our votes to Maliki and he stole them and gave them to the criminals," his friend Raheem Hussein added.
+We gave our votes to Maliki, and he stole them and gave them to the criminals," his friend Raheem Hussein said.

-Some within Maliki's bloc recognize that the Sadrist backing, though it might make him prime minister, could hurt the leader domestically and internationally.
-Iran is in favor of Shiite Arab unity behind Maliki but some Arab nations say they are worried about a Shiite-led government with a political group that still has an active militant wing and that might play a large role in Iraq's new government.
+Some in Maliki's bloc recognize that the Sadrist backing, although it might make him prime minister, could hurt the leader domestically and internationally.
+Iran is in favor of Shiite Arab unity behind Maliki, but some Arab nations say they are worried about a Shiite-led government with a political group that still has an active militant wing and that might play a large role in Iraq's new government.

 "I don't think this deal will happen without a price that will embarrass Maliki," said Ezzat al Shahbandar, a secular Shiite in Maliki's State of Law bloc.
 "He's going to pay.
 The Sadr trend is not welcome internationally or regionally."

 Publicly, U.S. officials advocate for a broad government and insist that they have no particular candidate.
-They worry that as time passes, security gains made over the past two years could erode.
+They worry that as time passes, security gains made in the past two years could erode.